coderedstorage/Sales_Product_Data/README.md

 ## Target
 A target market analysis is an assessment of how your product or service fits into a specific market and where it will gain the most.
 ## Task:
 * Q: What was the best Year for sales?
-How much was earned that Year? - [dataset insufficient to answer this question]
+How much was earned that Year? - [dataset insufficient to answer this]
 * Q: What was the best month for sales?
 How much was earned that month?
 * Q: What City had the highest number of sales?
 * Q: What time should we display adverstisement to maximize likelihood of customer's buying product?